Melyguy/navigation-template-nextJS/README.md

-# Next.js Template – With Navbar & Footer
+# Next.js Template – Navbar & Footer
 ### A simple Npm command that creates a next.js project that instantly includes a navbar and footer.

 ## Usage